 Easy stained glass painting with wax paper and a bottle lid!

 You may have seen our Eric Carle Easter Eggs recently, which were inspired by Dilly Dali Art’s Eric Carle post.
-Our egg project had us painting on waxed paper for the first time, and it was such a beautiful process, I thought we’d experiment a little more, using that kind of canvas.
+Our egg project had us painting on waxed paper for the first time, and it was such a beautiful process, I thought we’d experiment with paint and wax paper a little more.

-I really didn’t have any set project in mind when we started out.
-The process just kind of evolved as we were painting.
+I didn’t any set expectations when we started out.
+The process evolved as we went along.

-I suspect that any paint would work for this project, but I chose our crayola washable kids paints because of their vibrant colours and glossy, translucent quality.
+I suspect that any paint would work for this project, but I chose Crayola Washable Kids’ Paints because of their vibrant colours and glossy, translucent quality.

-I gave each hooligan a square of wax paper, and encouraged them to cover the entire surface with their paints.
+I gave each child a square of wax paper, and encouraged them to cover the entire surface with their paints.

-I thought they would simply brush the paint all over the waxed paper, but a couple of them experimented by dabbing their paint all over the surface.
-That’s when my idea started to come together. (in case you’re wondering, the outside photos in the next image were taken under fluorescent lighting, while the middle one was taken in natural light in front of a window).
+I thought they would simply brush the paint all over the waxed paper, but a couple of them experimented by dabbing their paint on the wax paper.
+That’s when my plan came together.
+In case you’re wondering, the outside photos in the next image were taken under fluorescent lighting, while the middle one was taken in natural light in front of a window.

 - Have your little one dab paint all over their wax paper.
 Splat it on nice and thick.
 The closer together your paint dots are, the better it is for blending the colours together in the next step.